mpritham/probabilisp/report.md

 ## Overview

-Probabilistic reasoning is used in many domains, including financial stock prediction, intrusion detection for cybersecurity, and image recognition.
+Probabilistic reasoning is used in many domains, including financial stock prediction, intrusion detection for cyber-security, and image recognition.
 Probabilistic programming is a paradigm in which a user specifies parameters for their desired probability models and inference is performed automatically.

 Probabilisp is a simple Lisp-like domain specific probabilistic programming language.
 The primary goal of Probabilisp is to make probability primitives accessible to programmers, while abstracting away the details of the mathematical computation.
 To this end, Probabilisp is able to represent problems that would require several lines of dense math library code with simple functions, e.g. `uniform`, `sample`, and `select`.